All articles

 If you send the work to an outside caster instead of producing in-house:

 • Don’t create a Production job.
-Instead go to Purchasing → Production Orders (only visible when the Manufacturing flag is on).
+Instead go to Purchasing → Purchase Orders and use the Factory filter.

-• Create a PO with Type = Production, vendor = the caster, lines = the styles/quantities you want made.
+• Create a Factory Order (the + New Factory Order button), vendor = the caster, lines = the styles/quantities you want made.

-• Send the PO.
+• Send the order.
 When the goods arrive, receive them through the standard receipt flow.
-Each received unit spawns a StockID with the PO’s unit cost as the basis.
+Each received unit spawns a StockID — carrying the style # — with the order’s unit cost as the basis.

 Related